-6. Please provide a list of the items identified for action in the 2021 ARP that have been completed and those that remain outstanding.
+6. Please provide a list of the items identified for action in the 2022 ARP that have been completed and those that remain outstanding.

-EMHSD specifically identified R 30.58 of the State Assistance to Counties and Municipalities rule set as an item for action in the 2020-2021 Annual Regulatory Plan to change the maximum dollar amount for assistance grants to be consistent with MCL 30.419, as amended by 2018 PA 264.
-Additionally, EMHSD also identified R 30.51 through 30.61 as being in need of action to provide clarity to counties and municipalities in the application of the rules.
-The proposed revisions to this ruleset were largely based on input received from counties and municipalities regarding alleged confusion in the interpretation of the existing rules.
-While a workgroup was established and meetings were held, the Coronavirus (COVID-19) pandemic and other incidents redirected EMHSD staffing resources to necessary response activities and away from the intended rulemaking process.
+EMHSD specifically identified R 30.58 of the State Assistance to Counties and Municipalities rule set as an item for action in the 2021-2022 Annual Regulatory Plan to change the maximum dollar amount for assistance grants to be consistent with MCL 30.419, as amended by 2018 PA 264.
+Additionally, EMHSD also identified R 30.51 through 30.61 as needing action to provide clarity to counties and municipalities in the application of the rules.
+The proposed revisions to this ruleset were based on input received from counties and municipalities regarding alleged confusion in the interpretation of the existing rules.
+While a workgroup was established and meetings were held, the Coronavirus (COVID-19) pandemic and other incidents redirected EMHSD staffing resources to necessary response activities.
+The delays caused by the pandemic and the more recent need for legal guidance has delayed EMHSD's ability to file a RFR to initiate the rulemaking process.
 This item remains outstanding and will be addressed during the next reporting period.

-EMHSD did not identify any other items for action in the 2020-2021 Annual Regulatory Plan.
+EMHSD did not identify any other items for action in the 2021-2022 Annual Regulatory Plan.